Danfoss Editron grows in Lappeenranta, Finland

 The strong growth of the parent company Danfoss supports Editron in its growth.
 As a unit, Lappeenranta is naturally local and a product of its own history, which Järveläinen sees as an asset.

-- Although we have a good customer base in Finland, our market is global, which means efficient logistics chains on the one hand and decentralised manufacturing on the other.
+- The aforementioned access to labour, a reasonable subcontracting network, a safe environment and a suitable cost level are all arguments in favour of staying here, he says.- Although we have a good customer base in Finland, our market is global, which means efficient logistics chains on the one hand and decentralised manufacturing on the other.
 Currently, Danfoss Editron also has production in Denmark, China and the United States.

 When asked what the world will look like in five to fifteen years' time, the R&D Director is content to give a conservative estimate .

 - What is certain is that electrification - especially the green kind - will continue apace.
-Our company will probably grow considerably and product development will continue," he says.
+Our company will probably grow considerably and product development will continue," he says.- I believe that the electrification of trucks and lorries will soon really take off, as Volvo has already launched its first electric truck.
+Anything is possible!

 More: